isabella232/help-7/gitbook/superquery/superquery-editor/sql-search.md

 Have you ever found yourself trying to remember where a particular query is located?

 Even with [Query Tabs](query-tabs.md) and [Boards](organizing-queries.md) making query organization easier, you can still get stuck trying to find a query you've been looking for if you can't remember the name.
-Perhaps you remember an alias used, or a column referenced, or something else — but not the name of the query itself.
+Perhaps you remember an alias used, or a column referenced, or something else &mdash; but not the name of the query itself.

 Now, you can use SQL Search and search for query tabs using keyword(s) used in the SQL.
 So if you remember that a particular column, alias, table, etc. was used, you can easily find that query!